-Many works can be mentioned here as the state of the art.
+Many works can be mentioned here as the state of the art in chord recognition.
 [4] and [5] automatically transcribes chords from a CD recorded song.
 [3] deals with a similar problem: estimating the tonality of a piece (which is analogous to the maj/min).
-In these cases and in most part of the literature the same core technique is used, even if some variations may appear during the implementation phase.
-This technique has been applied to our problem.
-We explain it in the next section.
+In most cases the same core technique is used (even if some variations may appear during the implementation phase): the computation of a Pitch Class Profile, or chromagram, and a subsequent machine learning algorithm to find patterns for each chord class.
+This technique has been applied to our problem, as we explain in next section.